fabric8io/fabric8-test/booster_bdd/README.md

 ./run.sh prod-preview
 ```

+Note that the test is intended to support the contributon of new boosters.
+Accordingly, the test configuration must reference an existing github repo containing a booster that will be imported when the test is run.
+The default name for this repo is "test123".

 The test will run and save the results under `$REPORT_DIR` directory(default name is `./test_output`).

 ### Run a single test locally